maestromac/Dont-touch/README.md

 ## Technologies, Libraries, APIs

-This project should only require vanilla JS and HTML.
+This project only require vanilla JS and HTML.

 ## Wireframes